 It is critical that Ipswich receives the infrastructure it needs to support the delivery of both housing and jobs growth, and to ensure that existing communities can be sustained.
 Growth should bring benefits to, and not adversely affect the quality of life of, existing communities.

-At present, developer contributions towards infrastructure provision come through Planning Obligations (S106 agreements / unilateral undertakings) which cover on-and off-site requirements including affordable housing, open space provision, transport measures, education provision, and Habitats Regulations Assessment mitigation.
-S106 agreements and unilateral undertakings in the form of legal agreements between the landowner and the respective Local Authority be that Ipswich Borough Council or Suffolk County Council are formally signed when planning permission is granted.
+At present, developer contributions towards infrastructure provision come through Planning Obligations (S106 Agreements / Unilateral Undertakings) which cover on-and off-site requirements including affordable housing, open space provision, transport measures, education provision, and Habitats Regulations Assessment mitigation.
+S106 Agreements and Unilateral Undertakings in the form of legal agreements between the landowner and the respective authority be that Ipswich Borough Council or Suffolk County Council are formally signed when planning permission is granted.
 The legal agreement requires that the relevant infrastructure is delivered or that financial contributions are paid to provide the infrastructure.